This is the students’ version of the page. Log in above for the teachers’ version.

 - the number of values to the right of the upper quartile.

 Here are some caterpillars, arranged in order of length.
-The lengths of the caterpillars, in mm, are shown:
+The lengths of the caterpillars, in cm, are shown.
+Use the applet to explore the median, range, quartiles, interquartile range, and boxplots:

 Interquartile range and box plots